 19. What is your view of Hinduism?
 Are you for or against gurus?

 The teaching of Rajneesh was explicitly permissive, contrary to the traditional discipline observed by other Indian gurus.
-However, some other famous gurus of a more traditional complexion also gained unfavourable reputations, including Swami Muktananda (1908-1982), who was reported to be sexually permissive in the abuse of disciples.
-Muktananda was allegedly involved in terror tactics and financial chicanery.
+However, some other famous gurus of a more traditional complexion also gained unfavourable reputations.
+Swami Muktananda (1908-1982) lost rating in the reports of his sexual abuse of devotees.
 The acquisition of wealth emerged as a danger symptom.
 More recently, Sri Chinmoy (1931-2007) has been profiled as a deceptive and predatory guru.
 See 13.23 above.

 It was not only certain gurus who were deficient.
 The traditional discipline of Hinduism was frequently overlooked by Western enthusiasts reared to a different lifestyle.
 Many hippies and neo-hippies adopted elements of Hindu teachings, making no serious attempt to be celibate, for instance.
 Yoga and Vedanta became a commercial exercise in the West, while the textual and historical complexities of Hinduism were almost exclusively an academic preserve, to which the popular manifestations of enthusiasm were indifferent.
 That discrepant situation continues today.